DomainDrivenArchitecture/dda-liferay-crate/README.md

 sudo /var/lib/liferay/do-rollout.sh
 ```

-#### Startup liferay
+#### Start liferay
+Perform the following steps in order to finish the liferay setup.
+Please note, that each step may take some time dependent on your environment.
-Restart apache and start tomcat with liferay now deployed:
+* Restart apache and start tomcat with liferay now deployed:
 ```bash
 sudo service apache2 restart
 sudo service tomcat8 start
 ```
-Please perform the following steps.
-Please note, that each step may take some time dependent on your environment.
 * Open browser and go to http://localhost
 * You'll see the liferay basic configuration screen with fields already filled in, like the database configuration.
 Adjust the settings according to you needs, if you want, then click **Finish configuration** button.
 * In case of succes you'll see the message **Your configuration was saved successfully...
 Please restart the portal now.**
-* Copy the just created liferay configuration properties to the appropriate tomcat folder:
+* Copy the just created liferay configuration properties to the appropriate tomcat folder by:
 ```bash
 sudo cp /var/lib/liferay/portal-setup-wizard.properties /var/lib/tomcat8/webapps/ROOT/WEB-INF/classes/portal-ext.properties
 ```

-Restart tomcat with the new liferay settings:
+* Restart tomcat with the new liferay portal properties:
 ```bash
 sudo service tomcat8 restart
 ```
+* In the browser open http://localhost
+* On the pages shown proceed with accepting the license and completing the the password reminder.
+* In the end you should see the liferay welcome page, e.g. "Hello World".

 ### Watch log for debug reasons